|

 section as a whole.
 One hears intelligence that does not bludgeon the senses in

 the solos--harmony of heart and mind, one might say, and then some.
+The similar melodic structure of the first couple of tunes seems

 to be heralding a suite.
 But then comes something else further on.
 The swathes